Accommodation · Last updated 2 June 2026

 Parking in Gibraltar is harder than La Linea

 Gibraltar has severe parking constraints due to its small size.
-If you are visiting both Gibraltar and La Linea, staying in La Linea and driving to the Gibraltar border, then walking or taking the shuttle across, is often a more practical approach than trying to drive and park inside Gibraltar itself.
+If you are visiting both Gibraltar and La Linea, parking in La Linea near the border and walking or taking the shuttle across is often more practical than trying to drive and park inside Gibraltar itself.

 Tips for Road Trip Visitors